NUSTARS/2021-telerecovery/README.md

 - [ ] Implement storing data in onboard flash memory in transmitter board
 - [ ] Implement GPS reading
 - [ ] Use sensor readings to determine apogee
+- [ ] Move calculations to groundstation when feasilble such as altitude from pressure
+- [ ] Calculate pressure with current temperature from sensor for greater accuracy
 - [ ] Improvements on groundstation